jina-ai/jina/docs/chapters/remote/run-remote-pod-flow.md

-# Using a Remote Jina Pod via Console
+# Using a Remote Jina Pod via Flow API

-This tutorial guides you to run a Jina Pod remotely and communicate with it via console.
+This tutorial guides you to run a Jina Pod remotely via Flow API.

-Before the start, make sure to read ["Understanding Pea and Pod in Jina"](/tba).
+Before the start, make sure to read ["Understanding Pea and Pod in Jina"](/tba) and ["Jina Flow API"](/tba).

 ## Terminologies

 - *Workflow*: a set of connected pods for accomplishing certain task, e.g. indexing, searching, extracting.
+- *Flow API*: a pythonic way for users to construct workflows in Jina with clean, readable idioms.
 - *Remote*, *local instance*, *local machine*: the place where you want to run the pod, the place offers better computational capability or larger storage.
 For example, one may want to run an encode pod on the remote GPU instance.
 - *Local*, *local instance*, *local machine*: the place of your entrypoint and the rest parts of your workflow.